nealey/homepage/content/blog/2021/01-01-big-gap.md

 is actually the social isolation problem, and people are beginning to move away from social media.

-My blog entries are spaced much further apart that social media posts, Because the system is a little more clunky,
+My blog entries are longer, and less frequent, than social media posts.
+Because the system is a little more clunky,
 I have to stop and consider whether there's something I want to take the time to write multiple paragraphs about.